chelsearbann/Exploring-AI-ML-With-Literary-Connections/README.md

 These themes guide the design and execution of our project, ensuring a comprehensive approach to understanding connections in human experience.

-## Critical Questions:

-How can complex ideas be visualized?

-Can ideas be connected back to the media that influenced them?

-Do algorithms’ feature maps relate ideas similarly to humans?

 ---